 Registration, Transfer and Exchange.
 The Trustee has been appointed Bond Registrar and as such shall keep the Bond Register at its Principal Office.
-The Person in whose name any 2018B Bond shall be registered on the Bond Register shall be deemed and regarded as the absolute Owner of such 2018B Bond for all purposes, and payment of or on account of the principal of and redemption premium, if any, and interest on any such 2018B Bond shall be made only to or upon the order of the Registered Owner thereof or his legal representative.
-All such payments shall be valid and effectual to satisfy and discharge the liability upon such 2018B Bond, including the interest thereon, to the extent of the sum or sums so paid.
+The Person in whose name any First Series Bond shall be registered on the Bond Register shall be deemed and regarded as the absolute Owner of such First Series Bond for all purposes, and payment of or on account of the principal of and redemption premium, if any, and interest on any such First Series Bond shall be made only to or upon the order of the Registered Owner thereof or his legal representative.
+All such payments shall be valid and effectual to satisfy and discharge the liability upon such First Series Bond, including the interest thereon, to the extent of the sum or sums so paid.

-Any 2018B Bond may be transferred only upon the Bond Register upon surrender thereof to the Trustee duly endorsed for transfer or accompanied by an assignment duly executed by the Registered Owner or his attorney or legal representative in such form as shall be satisfactory to the Trustee.
-Upon any such transfer, the Commission shall execute and the Trustee shall authenticate and deliver in exchange for such 2018B Bond a new 2018B Bond or 2018B Bonds, registered in the name of the transferee, of any Authorized Denomination and of the same maturity and series and bearing interest at the same rate.
+Any First Series Bond may be transferred only upon the Bond Register upon surrender thereof to the Trustee duly endorsed for transfer or accompanied by an assignment duly executed by the Registered Owner or his attorney or legal representative in such form as shall be satisfactory to the Trustee.
+Upon any such transfer, the Commission shall execute and the Trustee shall authenticate and deliver in exchange for such First Series Bond a new First Series Bond or First Series Bonds, registered in the name of the transferee, of any Authorized Denomination and of the same maturity and series and bearing interest at the same rate.

 The Commission, the Securities Depository or the Trustee may charge an amount sufficient to reimburse it for any tax, fee or other governmental charge required to be paid in connection with any such transfer or exchange.
-The Trustee shall not be required to (i) transfer or exchange any 2018B Bond of a series during a period beginning at the opening of business fifteen (15) days before the day of the mailing of a notice of redemption of such series and ending at the close of business on the day of such mailing, or (ii) transfer or exchange any 2018B Bond so selected for redemption in whole or in part, or (iii) transfer or exchange any 2018B Bond during a period beginning at the opening of business on any Record Date for such 2018B Bond and ending at the close of business on the relevant Interest Payment Date therefor.
-See also "DESCRIPTION OF THE 2018B BONDS - Book-Entry Only System" herein for further information regarding registration, transfer and exchange of the 2018B Bonds.
+The Trustee shall not be required to (i) transfer or exchange any First Series Bond of a series during a period beginning at the opening of business fifteen (15) days before the day of the mailing of a notice of redemption of such series and ending at the close of business on the day of such mailing, or (ii) transfer or exchange any First Series Bond so selected for redemption in whole or in part, or (iii) transfer or exchange any First Series Bond during a period beginning at the opening of business on any Record Date for such First Series Bond and ending at the close of business on the relevant Interest Payment Date therefor.
+See also "DESCRIPTION OF THE FIRST SERIES BONDS - Book-Entry Only System" herein for further information regarding registration, transfer and exchange of the First Series Bonds.

-The 2018B Bonds provide that each Registered Owner, Beneficial Owner, Participant or Indirect Participant (as such terms are defined hereinafter), by acceptance of a 2018B Bond (including receipt of a book-entry credit evidencing an interest therein), assents to all of the provisions of the Senior Indenture.
+The First Series Bonds provide that each Registered Owner, Beneficial Owner, Participant or Indirect Participant (as such terms are defined hereinafter), by acceptance of a First Series Bond

+(including receipt of a book-entry credit evidencing an interest therein), assents to all of the provisions of the Senior Indenture.

-Redemption of 2018B Bonds
+Redemption of First Series Bonds

 Optional Redemption.
-The 2018B Bonds maturing on December 1, 2021 are subject to optional redemption by the Commission in whole or in part on or after December 1, 2020, at any time and from time to time, at a redemption price of 100% of the principal amount thereof to be redeemed plus, in each case, accrued interest on the 2018B Bonds to be redeemed to, but not including, the redemption date.
+The First Series Bonds maturing on or after December 1, 2029 are subject to optional redemption by the Commission in whole or in part at any time and from time to time on or after December 1, 2028, at a redemption price of 100% of the principal amount thereof to be redeemed plus, in each case, accrued interest on the First Series Bonds to be redeemed to, but not including, the redemption date.